 Named after Herman B Wells, former president and chancellor of Indiana University and a member of the Riley Memorial Association for more than 50 years, the Herman B Wells Center for Pediatric Research was established to accelerate improved health outcomes for children facing pediatric disease.
 A generous $4.5 million gift from the Riley Memorial Association helped fund the development of the center, which was approved by the Indiana University Board of Trustees in June 1988.
 The center was formally dedicated in May 1990, and in August 1991, its inaugural director David A. Williams, MD, and other investigative teams initiated research at the Wells Center.

 The rapid growth of the center continues as its investigators gain national recognition for their work, and the number of programs has nearly doubled in the last decade.
-In 2008, the center added the Pediatric Diabetes program; in 2014, the Cardiovascular Genetics program was established; and 2018, the Gene and Cell Therapy program was launched.
-In 2020, the center added two new research programs: the Kidney and Urology program and the Pediatric Translational Research program, which focuses on connecting investigators with key resources for rapid translation of their work.
+Since 2008, when the Pediatric Diabetes program was added, the center has expanded significantly.
+The Cardiovascular Genetics program was established in 2014, followed by the launch of the Gene and Cell Therapy program in 2018.
+In 2020, two new programs were introduced: the Kidney and Urology program and the Pediatric Translational Research program, which connects investigators with key resources for rapid translation of their work.
+Most recently, in 2024, the center added the Nutrition and Molecular Metabolism program.

 Leadership History